kuanhoong/mlstudyjam/README.md

 TBA

 # Syllabus
-There are six modules planned in this ML Study Jam.
-Each module cosnsists of several lessons and exercises.
+There are 8 modules planned in this ML Study Jam.
+Each module cosnsists of several lessons, exercises and homeworks.

 **This is a draft and will change.**